calroc/Xerblin-1/README.md

 ### Persistent Xerblin

-There are *two* entry points to the server, `wsgiable.py` which runs a Xerblin interpreter in the server but does _not_ store the history to disk, and `run.py` which _does_ store history to disk and uses the Dulwich git library to store the history in the git repository.
+The entry point to the server, `run.py`, stores history to disk and uses the Dulwich git library to record changes in the git repository.

-If you use the `run.py` entry point it uses the local repo to store system state.
-You will soon be able to clone the system to another directory to make additional copies, or create branches.

 Basically this gives you an on-disk persistent data structure that captures the entire history of your interaction with the interpreter.
-Soon I will implement ways to "cherry pick" data and commands from past history so you can build new interpreter state that contains just the data and commands you want for a particular task.

-In effect the persistent Xerblin interpreter provides a programmable UI that the average person can quickly and easily learn to use.
-Then it provides (potentially) a web-publishable history that can be shared and used as a resource.

-### Basic Interpreter Usage

-The interpreter is very simple.
-To use it you type in the entry box and hit return or click the "interpret" button.
-The text you typed is split on spaces and then evaluated word-by-word.

-*  Numbers such as `23` and `88.8` are put on the stack as numerical values (`int` and `float` object in Python, and whatever JS uses in JS.)
-*  Any text that starts and ends with double quote marks `"` and contains no spaces is put onto the stack as a string (the quotes are stripped.)
-*  Words that aren't numbers or text strings are looked up in the dictionary of commands and then executed.
-If a word isn't found or fails the entire command line fails and the interpreter does not change state.

-You can create new commands by combining existing commands.
-I posted [a video on Youtube that shows this process][video_demo].
-In the video I create two new commands: `sqr` which squares the number on the stack, and `dropall` which "drops" all the items from the stack clearing it for further use.

-[video_demo]: http://calroc.github.com/aum-gravity/Henry.html "Demonstration video embedded in a page that includes the interpreter being demo'd."

-I am creating more documentation, but in the meantime, here are some more resources.

 ### Some links: